|Ferryboats to Nantucket Island, MA|

 The Steamship Authority operates the only car ferries to Nantucket: the 768-passenger, 52-vehicle m/v Eagle, and m/v Nantucket from Hyannis's Pleasant Street docks.

 It's expensive and impractical to take your car to Nantucket for a short visit in summer.
 You must reserve a space on the ferry well in advance and pay a minimum of $400 round-trip (vehicles up to 17 feet/5.18 meters), or $450 for vehicles 17 to 20 feet, such as full-size SUVs (Chevy Suburban).
 Transportation on Nantucket can meet your needs.
 More...

 Hy-Line Cruises, Ocean Street Dock, Hyannis, MA (map; tel 508-778-0404, 508-228-3949, 800-492-8082) operates both the large traditional ferry m/v Great Point (2-1/4-hour voyage) and the smaller high-speed catamaran ferry m/v Grey Lady (1-hour voyage) daily between Hyannis and Nantucket's Straight Wharf.
 Fares are usually a few dollars higher than those of the Steamship Authority (see below).
 More...

 Tip: reserve your parking in a Hy-Line lot when you reserve your tickets online.
 In high summer, especially on weekends, the Hy-Line lots fill to capacity, and when they do, nearby lots raise their prices 25% above Hy-Line rates.

-The Steamship Authority runs the fast catamaran ferry m/v Iyanough from Hyannis's Pleasant Street Dock (map) to Nantucket five times daily from mid-May through mid-October (four times daily from mid-March to mid-May and mid-October to early January).
+The Steamship Authority runs the fast catamaran ferry m/v Iyanough from Hyannis's Pleasant Street Dock (map) to Nantucket six times daily from mid-June through early September, at least three times daily atother times of year.
 The voyage takes one hour.